-The Annual Report of the work of the Scrutiny Committees for 2014/15 was presented to the Annual Council Meeting on 20 May, 2015.
+The Annual Report of the work of the Scrutiny Committees for 2015/16 was presented to the Annual Council Meeting on 18 May 2016.
 This identified sound governance arrangements, including an effective scrutiny process, which underpins the achievement of all the Council's corporate objectives.

-Governance Committee
+(d) Governance Committee

 The Governance Committee received quarterly updates from the Head of East Kent Audit Partnership on the assurance which can be placed against various systems and processes during the year, including reviews of internal controls, along with the annual assessment.
 The Committee kept a check on those areas that have not achieved expected levels of audit assurance.

 This Committee also reviewed the effectiveness of the Council's risk management arrangements.

 The Director of Governance and Solicitor to the Council are responsible for ensuring that the Constitution is subject to annual review.
-This year's review was agreed by the Governance Committee on 2 October 2014 and adopted by Council on 26 November 2014.
-Several amendments to the Constitution were also agreed by the Governance Committee during the year and these are all documented on our website.
+A full review was not undertaken during 2015/16 however a number of changes have been incorporated to reflect legislative and organisational change, as well as some format changes intended to make the document more accessible.
+These changes were agreed by the Governance Committee during the year and these are all documented on our website.

-The Annual Report of the work of the Governance Committee for 2014/15 was presented to the Annual Council Meeting on 20 May, 2015.
+The Annual Report of the work of the Governance Committee for 2015/16 was presented to the Annual Council Meeting on 18 May 2016.
 This gave a positive opinion on the system of internal control.
 The Governance Committee continued to be assured of the integrity and reliability of data held in financial statements.
 The work undertaken by Internal and External Audit provided detailed assurance on those areas of the Council's work which were the subject of reports.

-The assurances from the Director of Finance, Housing and Community, Director of Governance and Director of Environment and Corporate Assets and the work of Internal and External Audit together supported the Committee in forming their opinion of the financial statements, enabling them to agree to sign them off in accordance with the regulations.
+The assurances from the Director of Finance, Housing and Community, Director of Governance and Director of Environment and Corporate Assets and the work of Internal and External Audit together supported the Committee in forming their opinion of the financial statements, enabling them to agree to sign the 2014/15 accounts in accordance with the regulations.
+For this year, the same process provides the committee with the necessary assurances to approve the 2015/16 accounts at its meeting on 30 June 2016.

-The submission of this Annual Report continues to enhance the effective communication
+The submission of this Annual Report continues to enhance the effective communication.

-Standards Committee
+(e) Standards Committee